 You need to get skilful at using your focus.
 You need to see where you are going or have a general idea, you need to see other skiers, see hazards, see the snow directly in front of you, the lumps and bumps, ice, slush, fresh snow and hollows.
 Your eyes are incredibly valuable and you need to get really good at using them.
 Most beginners on their very first lesson look down at the snow in front of them.
 This is because they want to see the snow that they are about to ski over and spot any undulations.
 They are often told by their instructor ‘don’t look down’ so they get used to having their focus always far into the future believing they must only look a long way ahead.
 When I watch skiers to study their focus I see many skiers with their focus too far ahead.
 Some appear to be looking at the other side of the valley which is about as much use as a chocolate fireguard.
 My advice; look down, look ahead, look to the sides, look back down, look ahead, look to the sides.
 Use your eyes to scan everything that will be useful to your performance.
 Only by seeing it can your subconscious react to it.

 To get a good idea of using your focus appropriately here are a couple of experiments to try.
 The next time you go camping and go outside at night with a torch and walk across rough ground.
 Observe how you use your torch.
 You certainly would not keep it shining 100m into the distance.
 You would last about 2 seconds before tripping over.
 You use the torch to scan.
-You need to know where you are going plus what is directly in front of you, your next step.
+You need to know where you are going plus what is directly in front of you, your next step and to the sides.
 Imagine stepping into an abyss you did not see.
 The next time you walk out of a restaurant observe how you use your focus.
 You’ll firstly look at where you are going to go, the exit.
 You’ll then scan the immediate future, chairs, tables, anything on the floor, spilt drinks, steps, customers legs sticking out.
 If you really want to see how scary focussing too far into the future is when negotiating tricky terrain look at only the exit door and try to manoeuvre yourself through the restaurant.
 I do not recommend it.

 HOW MUCH CAN YOU SEE?

 You’ll be surprised at just how much you can see in bad visibility when you really put your mind to it bringing your focus much closer to the immediate future to what we call the ‘now’ moment.
-People either give up far to easily and throw in the towel or are looking too far into the distance and only seeing white cloud.
-Lets face it, if you look into white cloud that’s what you’ll see.
+People either give up far too easily and throw in the towel or are looking too far into the distance and only seeing white cloud.
+Let’s face it, if you look into white cloud that’s what you’ll see.
 It’s very rare to see nothing.
 How much can you see at dusk?
 How much can you see in the middle of the night with a little moonlight?
 Look and ye will find.
 Get used to using your focus appropriately and skilfully and skiing in bad visibility will take on a whole new dimension.
 It’s a ‘game changer’.